 SRSF Mentored Collaboration Grant

-The goal of the SRSF Mentored Collaboration Grant is to link trainees with limited sleep/circadian mentoring options in their chosen field of interest to mentors that can provide rich, face-to-face opportunities in state-of-the-art research techniques and methods.
-The mentor-mentee relationship should extend beyond the face-to-face portion and, as appropriate, include career guidance via ongoing phone or web-based meetings over the course of the funded year.
-We strongly encourage all mentor-mentee pairs to develop a research product such as an abstract for the SLEEP Meeting, manuscript, and/or grant proposal.
-These opportunities may be in the United States or abroad as long as both participants are active SRS Members.
+The goal of the SRSF Mentored Collaboration Grant is to link trainees who have limited sleep/circadian mentoring options in their chosen field of interest to mentors that can provide rich, face-to-face opportunities in state-of-the-art research techniques and methods.
+The mentor-mentee relationship should extend beyond the face-to-face portion and, as appropriate, include mentorship via ongoing phone or web-based meetings over the course of the funded year.
+The expectation is that all mentor-mentee pairs to develop a research product such as an abstract for the SLEEP Meeting, manuscript, and/or grant proposal.
+This collaboration may be in the United States or abroad as long as both participants are active SRS Members.

 Scope of Support

-The program is intended to grow the field of sleep researchers by offering support for new training and mentorship to investigators at an early stage in their career.
-Up to two awards of <$3,500 will be given annually for travel-related expenses.
+The program is intended to grow the field of sleep researchers by offering support training and mentorship to investigators at an early stage in their career.
+Up to two awards of $3,500 each will be given annually for travel-related expenses.
 Fewer awards could be given depending on available funds and quality of applications.
 It is understood that the mentor will participate at no cost to this program.
 All early stage investigators are eligible to apply, including graduate students, postdoctoral fellows, interns, residents, and assistant professors (or similar career stages).
+Individuals from diverse backgrounds and underrepresented groups are strongly encouraged to apply

 Duration

-The duration of the award is one year, with a minimum of one-week on-site with the mentor and expected to continue via phone or video contact at least monthly.
+The duration of the award is one year, with a minimum of one-week on-site with the mentor and expected to continue via phone or video contact.
 At the end of the year, all awardees must submit a final report that details whether training goals were met and progress toward collaborative research products (conference abstracts, grant proposals, and/or manuscripts).

 Application